 The first stage in raising pastured poultry is to receive a batch of day old chicks.
 When they first arrive they are yellow, fluffy and very cute!
 They are placed in a temperature controlled brooder for two to three weeks.

 The picture above shows the day old chicks in the brooder.
 They love the heat, and gather under the heat lamp.
 There is also water and chick feed for them.
-We mix their food ourselves to ensure the freshest inputs.
+We have a custom made feed mix that includes kelp (seaweed) meal.

 They are too vulnerable to be placed on pasture until almost fully feathered.
 In their first week of life the chicks need constant temperatures in the mid-thirties.
 This is slowly lowered so that in the second week temperatures are kept in the high twenties and lowered again.